lumapps/lumapps-extensions-templates/docs/widget_extensions/index.md

   - [Make API calls to LumApps](#make-api-calls-to-lumapps)

 ## Extension Widget File Structure
-For a Widget Extension, your extension's directory should look like something like this :
+For a widget extension, your extension's directory should look like something like this :

 ```
 my-extension-widget